 Clever use of lakes, moats and unobtrusive fencing separates exhibits from the viewers, creating the impression of being almost face to face with animals as if you’re in a wildlife reserve.

-An interesting part of the zoo exploration is the learning experience.
-The zoo keepers provide information about the animals, their habits, behaviours, diet, mating, gestation periods and many more facts and figures.
+The zookeepers provide information about the animals, their habits, behaviours, diet, mating, gestation periods and many more facts and figures.

 This is usually done during pre-set feeding times in a simple and child-friendly way so that even the youngest visitor returns home with some knowledge about wildlife.